sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 Sphinx-Gallery also enables you, when documenting your modules, to reference to the examples that use that particular class or function.
-For example if we are documenting the numpy.linspace function its possible to embedd a small gallery of examples using it like this:
+For example if we are documenting the numpy.linspace function its possible to embed a small gallery of examples using it like this:

 .. include:: modules/generated/numpy.linspace.examples